Top 6 Effective Tabletop Exercise Scenarios for Business Continuity

 4. Data Corruption or Loss

 Company information is sensitive and valuable to everyday operations.
 If this data is compromised or lost, expenses increase considerably to recover it, not to mention costs for compliance failures and missed revenue opportunities.
-Data breaches in 2016 hit an all-time high of 1,093 incidents, a 40 percent increase from the previous year, Identity Theft Resource Center reported.
-However, more companies chose not to reveal the full extent of their data breach incidents in 2015, limiting the knowledge of exactly how many people and businesses have been impacted.
+There were 3,932 publicly reported breach events in 2020, according to Risk Based Security.
+However, many companies chose not to reveal the full extent of their data breach incidents, limiting the knowledge of exactly how many people and businesses have been impacted.
 A Tabletop Exercise in this area will help organizations identify what data is most important to their operations, how to respond to media, how to retrieve available backups and how to restore sensitive documents.

 5. Natural Disasters